 We use frequency to measure the flex of the shaft in a club.
 This absolute measurement is used to produce a “matched set of clubs” of the same flex feel.

-This is made possible by measuring and comparing each shaft’s frequency in a set of clubs to a desired gradient on a chart.
+This is made possible by measuring and comparing each shaft’s frequency in a set of clubs to the desired gradient on a chart.
 The gradient can vary with different shaft designs and geometry.

 Shaft flex: Do ya feel me?

 All shaft manufacturers design their shafts to produce certain ball flight results and to a specific “flex feel”.
 Typically, shaft manufacturers label their shafts’ flex designation with a letter L-A-R-S-X or a word like FIRM, SOFT of STIFF.